tomdalling/tomdalling.com/input/posts/2020-11-09_what-is-the-purpose-of-private.md

 ## An Example

-Let's say we're writing an integration with the VisageNovel web API, to fetch some user info.
+Let's say we're writing an integration with the VisageNovel web API to fetch some user info.
 We might start with something like this:

 ```ruby